This simple and smoky take on the tasty cocktail will make mezcal your new best friend.

 Nutrition

-A double rocks or Collins glass will hold the perfect amount of ice for your Mezcal Paloma without spilling over as you fill it.
+A double rocks or collins glass will hold the perfect amount of ice for your Mezcal Paloma without spilling over as you fill it.
 They’ll also leave room for that nice, plump wedge of grapefruit you’ll put on top for that extra burst of tart citrus.

 There’s a myth that mezcal is somehow made from mescaline (it isn’t), or that the infamous worm in the bottle will also get you high if you eat it (also not true).
 There are zero psychedelic properties in your Mezcal Paloma.
-Depending on who you are that’s either a relief or a disappointment.
+Depending on who you are, that’s either a relief or a disappointment.

-Similar Cocktails to the Mezcal Paloma
+Similar cocktails to the Mezcal Paloma

 As both mezcal and Palomas grow in popularity, so does Twist and Toast’s roster of drink recipes that will quench your moods.
-Here a just a few of the cocktails you can try at home if you loved the Mezcal Paloma:
+Here are just a few of the cocktails you can try at home if you loved the Mezcal Paloma:

-Smoky Paloma – Combine tequila and mezcal together for a rich, robust mixture that is sure to please.
+- Smoky Paloma – Combine tequila and mezcal together for a rich, robust mixture that is sure to please.

-Mezcal Margarita – Make it a mezcal night by adding these to your evening’s menu.
+- Mezcal Margarita – Make it a mezcal night by adding these to your evening’s menu.

-Oaxaca Old Fashioned – A new mezcal infused twist on the Old Fashioned cocktail.
+- Oaxaca Old Fashioned – A new mezcal-infused twist on the Old Fashioned cocktail.

 Leave a Comment